 About the EURORDIS Black Pearl Awards

-The seventh edition of the EURORDIS Black Pearl Awards will take place on 20 February 2018 at Le Plaza Hotel, Brussels.
+The 8th edition of the EURORDIS Black Pearl Awards took place on 12 February 2019 at Le Plaza Hotel Brussels.

-The EURORDIS Black Pearl Awards is an annual awards ceremony which takes place in Brussels in February.
+The EURORDIS Black Pearl Awards is an annual awards ceremony which takes place in Brussels in February to launch the month of Rare Disease Day.
 Since 2012, EURORDIS-Rare Diseases Europe has organised this event to recognise the major achievements and outstanding commitment of patient advocates, patient organisations, policy makers, scientists, companies and media who strive to make a difference for the rare disease community.
-Nominations are submitted by the general public and shortlisted by an ad hoc committee.
-The winners are selected by the EURORDIS Board of Directors, based on the criteria for each category.

 Why is the event called the “EURORDIS Black Pearl Awards”?